TMS Devices | 2025 Review

 Apollo

 Apollo TMS is a product of Mag & More.
 They are based in Germany.
 They make fashionable designs for the TMS machine and the TMS chair.
 They make a unique coil stabilization unit called HANS.
 The HANS (Head-And-Neck-Support) positioning system ensures that you are reproducibly stimulating the correct treatment spot by following head movement.
-HANS is good on paper but not very practical in real life.
+HANS is good on paper, but not very practical in real life.
 That being said, they offer alternatives to how you can mount the coil.
 Apollo is FDA-cleared for both rTMS and iTBS.
+It is also cleared for OCD.

 Apollo uses a unique coating cooling system to cool the coil between sessions.
 This makes the coil very quiet.
 This cooling method is not very practical for having multiple back-to-back sessions.
 Recently, they added an air cooling add-on function to their coil, which seems to cool it faster.
 Neurocare took over the distribution and support of the Apollo system.
-They improved support, fixed some apparent flaws, and added air cooling and a new robust chair.
+They improved support, fixed some apparent flaws, and added air cooling and a new, robust chair.
 These improvements came with an expense passed on to the consumer by increasing the system's list price and warranty.
 Apollo has the shortest pulse width of any TMS device.
 The narrower the pulse width, the more potentiating it can be from the neurobiology standpoint.
 That finding is not proven to be clinically relevant except in the patient's sense of pain or discomfort during treatment.
-Neurocare group manages its own clinics and is expanding.
-They have strong ties with Brainclinics Foundation internationally.
-The Brainsclinics approach for Neurocardiac-guided TMS, in particular, is auspicious.

 Pros: